- Housing

 R-3, Multiple Family Residential District

-A family or up to 4 people
+A family or 4 people

 4

-R-4, Planned Unit Residential District
+R-4, Planned Unit Residential District A family or 4 people

 4

-R-5, High Density Residential District
+R-5, High Density Residential District A family or 4 people

 4

-R-6, Low Density Mixed Residential Planned Community District
+R-6, Low Density Mixed Residential Planned Community District A family or 2 people

 2

-R-7, Medium Density Mixed Residential Planned Community District
+R-7, Medium Density Mixed Residential Planned Community District A family or people

 2

-R-8, Small Lot Residential
+R-8, Small Lot Residential A family + 1 boarder

 2

-A family or up to 4 people
+B-1, Central Business District A family or 4 people

 4

-A family or up to 4 people
+B-2, General Business District A family or 4 people

-*"Nonowner Occupied" means that the owner of the dwelling unit (house, duplex, townhouse, or apartment) does not live there.
+*"Non-owner Occupied" means that the owner of the dwelling unit (house, duplex, townhouse, or apartment) does not live there.

-Table 2.
-Maximum Occupancy Requirement for Owner Occupied Dwellings+
+- Maximum Occupancy Requirement for Owner Occupied Dwellings+

 Zoning District

-Maximum occupancy requirement per Zoning Ordinance
+Maximum occupancy

-A family or up to 2 people
+allowed to live in the dwellingU-R, Urban-Residential District A family or 2 people

 2

-R-1, Single-Family Residential District
+R-1, Single-Family Residential District A family + 2 boarders

 3

-R-2, Residential District
+R-2, Residential District A family + 2 boarders

 3